 Mounted royal guards, horses and a horse-drawn carriage at the reception of new AMBASSADORS by the Queen

-A very formal event and an ancient tradition when the Danish Queen recieves a country’s highest representative at Amalienborg Castle on 9 December.
+A very formal event and an ancient tradition when the Danish Queen recieves a country’s highest representative at Fredensborg Castle on 22 September.

 Text and pictures by Bente D. Knudsen

 This very old tradition is maintained in the best form possible while taking into account the cost of moving around horses and soldiers from the Royal Mounted Guard Hussar Regiment who are stationed in Slagelse.